itselts/adventofcode/2022/README.md

 ### Part 1
 - Shuffling of a circular list
     - "the list is circular, so moving a number off one end of the list wraps back around to the other end as if the ends were connected."
-- Shuffle/Perform operations on the index list, which is the index map to the original list.
+- Shuffle/Perform operations on the index list, which is the index map to the original list, in the original list order.
     - variable move is the new index.
 - Modulo operator to model circular list.
 Two edge cases:
     - Requires an if statement that if it moves to position 0, it moves to the end of the list